-• Set up the American flag.
+- Set up the American flag. - Set up the Good Time candle.

 Since your team does not have a Scout who has been elected Team Leader yet, the Team Counselor can facilitate the meeting.
 However, it is essential that the Scouts always choose, organize, and lead their own meetings, programs, and activities.
 Elections for Scouts who will serve as Team Officers will be held during the fourth meeting.